-Backswath launched it’s first farm management peer group in 2014 and has since expanded the peer group program.
+Backswath launched it’s first farm management Peer Group in 2014 and has since expanded the Peer Group program.

 Farm management groups meet in person 3 times per year in a location chosen by members.
 The group size is kept to ten farms with participants including inter-generational family members, couples, and individual producers all focused on improving their business management.

-Contact us to learn more about the farm management peer groups for which Backswath is currently recruiting.
+Contact us to learn more about the farm management Peer Groups for which Backswath is currently recruiting.

-Emerging Farm Managers
+Emerging Farm Manager

 With constant innovation in the agriculture industry, it is imperative that professionals are always informed and competitive to stay relevant.
 The “business” of agriculture is consistently evolving.

-For this reason Backswath offers peer groups to agribusiness professionals who want to push the boundaries of their management practice in an environment made up of their peers.
+For this reason Backswath offers Peer Groups to agribusiness professionals who want to push the boundaries of their management practice in an environment made up of their peers.

-These peer groups are made up of non-competing participants which creates an open environment where members can share information and exchange ideas confidently and comfortably.
+These Peer Groups are made up of non-competing participants which creates an open environment where members can share information and exchange ideas confidently and comfortably.
 Meetings are scheduled throughout the year in a neutral location.
 The meetings are facilitated by an agriculture business consultant who ensures members are working towards long-term goals while receiving the short-term benefits of each guided session.

-Contact us to learn more about the agribusiness peer groups for which Backswath is currently recruiting.
+Contact us to learn more about the agribusiness Peer Groups for which Backswath is currently recruiting.